jhpyle/docassemble/_docs/config.md

 ## <a name="default icons"></a>Using standard sets of icons

 [Font Awesome] is enabled on all pages. **docassemble** includes the free version (5.0.7) of [Font Awesome].
-When `use font awesome` is `True`, [Font Awesome] will be enabled in the web app, in interviews as well as in administrative pages.
 This allows you to refer to [Font Awesome] icons using raw HTML.

 In addition, **docassemble** allows you to use Google's [Material Icons] in your raw HTML.
 Since the [Material Icons] are just a font,